neeraj0403/java-code/README.md

 # All solution of the  coding blocks problem is  here
-all question with solution are here
+all question with are here